stengvac/cucumber-sem/README.md

     * Link it together create some page site and design

 ### Reports
 *  present all necessary information
-        * feature name
+**  feature name
-        * description
+**  description
-        * scenario definitions
+**  scenario definitions
-        * scenario runs with passed and failed steps
+**  scenario runs with passed and failed steps
-        * replace placeholders with data
+**  replace placeholders with data
-        * source project
+**  source project
 *  show/hide failed steps/runs
 ### Statistics
 *  number of features passed/failed over time
 *  number of features passed/failed in build run
 *  number of passed/failed/skipped/pending steps

 This list is only general overview of the most important functionality.
 More details and necessary parts will reveal implementation so i will update this list in future.

 ## Technologies
 *  MongoDB - contains results from Cucumber tests
 *  Django
 *  Pandas
 *  Numpy
 *  Pytest
 *  ...
-*   Bird